MartinDavidWaller/D70Box/README.md

 The suggested fix, for those who have soldered the 74LS00 directly onto the board and for those using a DIL socket, is to simply snip off pins 3 and 6.

+V1.4 of the PCB is now available that will fix the problem without the need to snip off pins.

 +--

 A problem has been reported building the code with the Arduino 1.5.6-r2 IDE.
 This manifests with an